curriculum course structure

 Dargaville High School is required to implement its curriculum in accordance with the priorities set out in the National Education Goals and the National Administration Guidelines.
-The basic outlines of the New Zealand curriculum are identified in New Zealand Curriculum PDF (7mb).
+The basic outlines of the New Zealand curriculum are identified in New Zealand Curriculum PDF downloads (7mb).
+The Ministry of Education site provides introductions to what students learn at school, and information about the New Zealand curriculum.

 Curriculum always involves choosing from alternatives and at Dargaville High School we have a number of subjects to choose from.
 In New Zealand, the national curriculum, devised by the New Zealand government, sets the direction for learning.
 Dargaville High School works with the New Zealand Curriculum and ensures that the school's flexibility to develop teaching and learning programs meets the diverse needs of our particular learners.
 Students need an up-to-date curriculum that reflects not only the knowledge needed for the future, but also the best teaching strategies and learning theories.